kaityo256/paraview-sample/gray-scott/README.md

-# Gray-Scott model - Sample of Visualization with ParaView
+# Gray-Scott model

+## Summary
+An example of 2-D visualization on ParaView.

 ## Usage